Friday, March 27, 2026

 WHERE department_id = 50;

-UPDATE modifies column values in existing rows.
-The WHERE clause controls which rows are changed.
-Without WHERE, every row in the table is updated.
+UPDATE modifies one or more columns in existing rows.
+The WHERE clause determines which rows are affected.

 -- Update a single row